|Hotels & hostels|

 Christmas shopping Barcelona

 Barcelona is one of the top European cities for Christmas shopping and to kick off the Christmas shopping one of Barcelona's most fashionable shopping street Passeig de Gracia organises the annual Barcelona Shopping Night with activities and opening times until midnight.
-In 2104 the Barcelona Shopping Night is on 4th December and has a Hollywood theme.
+In 2104 the Barcelona Shopping Night is on 4th December with a Hollywood theme.
 Barcelona has extra Christmas shopping days in December.
-Shops can choose to be open on Public holidays and Sundays in December.
-Most shops will be open on these extra shopping days in December:
+Shops can choose to be open on public holidays and Sundays in December.
+Most shops in the city centre will be open on these extra shopping days in December:

 Saturday 6th December 2014 (public holiday)